Gold deliveries drop 22% in seven months

 Oliver Kazunga, Senior Business Reporter

-GOLD deliveries to Fidelity Printers and Refiners (FPR) decreased by 22 percent to 12,018 tonnes in the first seven months of the year compared to 15,4 tonnes during the same period last year.
+GOLD deliveries to Fidelity Printers and Refiners (FPR) dropped by 22 percent to 12,018 tonnes in the first seven months of the year compared to 15,4 tonnes during the same period last year.

-FPR is the country’s sole gold buying unit and falls under the purview of the Reserve Bank of Zimbabwe.

-Latest data from FPR indicate that the bulk of the gold deliveries during the period under review came from the small-scale miners who delivered 7,128 tonnes while large scale producers accounted for 4,89 tonnes.
+Latest data from FPR, the country’s sole gold buying unit under the purview of the Reserve Bank of Zimbabwe, indicates that the bulk of the deliveries during the period under review came from small-scale miners who delivered 7,128 tonnes while large scale producers accounted for 4,89 tonnes.

 Last year, the small-scale mining sector contributed over 60 percent of the yellow metal that was delivered to the formal market.